RoamingQuack/katello-rotating-backups/README.md

 * This will retain the last 3 backups.

-* Incremental backups will take katello offline until process is completed
+* Incremental backups will take Katello/Satellite offline until process is completed